Bend-Function/cloudflareDDNS/README.md

 + IPdetectAddress: A url which can return your IP address.
 In china you can use "http://members.3322.org/dyndns/getip" to get your IP.

-    - WORNING: This url must only return ip!
+    - WARNING: This url must only return ip!